 - Newsletter, RSS feed, coupon section

 Finding a good deal site is not easy.
 Anyone can get a free website account and paste up links to different stores.
 If you take a careful look, you should be able to tell a professional looking deal site from an amateur spam site.
 With the rise of many online store affiliate programs, many sites are lazy and just regurgitate what stores send them.
 These are not real deals, just paid advertising.

 It is important not only what you buy but how you buy.
+Be sure to read How to Find the Best Rewards Credit Card.
 Always use a credit card for your purchases, do not use a debit card.
 You have far more rights when using a credit card.
 Look for following in credit card features:

 - Cash back on purchases